hecrenews/hecrenews.github.io/index.md

 ---
 layout: home
+title: Hecrenews
-description: "The world's most reliable news source | Official website of Hecrenews brought to you by the HBA"
+description: The world's most reliable news source | Official website of Hecrenews brought to you by the HBA
 ---